sumitbhimte/backend/README.md

 - By using NoSQL it is easier to make changes in schema and retrieval becomes faster

 ### Load Balancer
-- We can use AWS Services (or any cloud services) to manage system health
+- We can setup AWS Services (or any cloud services) to manage system health

 ### Caching (Application-Level Caching) :
   1. Redis